On Bridging Generic and Personalized Federated Learning for Image Classification: Implementation Details

 where $\hat y_{i, G}$ here is the predicted label (\ie, $\argmax$ over the logits).
 For evaluation on personalized FL (P-FL), we still apply $\sD_{\text{test}}$ but weight instances w.r.t. each client's class distribution:

-We do so instead of separating $\sD_{\text{test}}$ into separate clients' test sets in order to avoid the variance caused by how we split test data.
+We do so instead of separating $\sD_{\text{test}}$ into separate clients' test sets in order to avoid the variance caused by how we split test data (except the EMNIST dataset that each client has its own test set with the writer's styles).
 What we compute is essentially the expectation over the splits.
 We have verified that the difference of the two evaluation methods is negligible.

-In \autoref{tbl:main_bal} of the main paper and some other tables in the supplementary material, we evaluate G-FL by an FL algorithm's generic (usually the global) model, denoted as \textbf{GM}.
+In \autoref{tbl:main_bal} of the main paper and some other tables in the appendix, we evaluate G-FL by an FL algorithm's generic (usually the global) model, denoted as \textbf{GM}.
 We evaluate P-FL by an FL algorithm's personalized models (or local models of a G-FL algorithm), denoted as \textbf{PM}.
 For P-FL, we also report the generic model's accuracy following the literature to demonstrate the difference.